BlNic/To-do-list/readme.md

 # Blanka Nicman
 ## To do list

-Siple to do list where you can add new tasks, mark selected task as "done" or remove it, when it's done.
+Simple to do list where you can add new tasks, mark selected task as "done" or remove it, when it's done.

 ### Demo

 https://github.com/BlNic/To-do-list